bjornthesomberlain/bjornthesomberlain/README.md

 ✧ im a 18 yo artist, studying as professional chief n  head of production

-✧ im sweet & friendly to pppl that share interests w me, so pls dont be afraid          to interact first
+✧ im friendly to pppl that share interests w me, so pls dont be afraid          to interact first

 ✧ im online almost all day
 but 3 am - 12 pm on my timezone